vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

 ## Set Up Your Tanzu Application Service Environment

-This section will guide you through testing a `Book Service` client application on the Tanzu Application Service to confirm that your Tanzu GemFire service instance and node.js client are set up correctly.
+This section will guide you through testing a `Book Service` client application on the Tanzu Application Service to confirm that your VMware GemFire service instance and node.js client are set up correctly.

 ### What You'll Need**

 * The [Book Service](https://github.com/gemfire/node-examples/tree/master/book-service) example
 * Node.js, version 10.16.3 or above
-* The Tanzu GemFire Node.js client
+* The VMware GemFire Node.js client
-* A running Tanzu GemFire service instance on the Tanzu Application Service
+* A running VMware GemFire service instance on the Tanzu Application Service

 ### 1. Clone the Book Service Example